hugoduncan/lein-remote-swank/README.md

 Once the remote swank server is running, you can then connect in emacs with M-x slime-connect on port 4006.

-By default, copying is done with rsync, but this can be changed to scp of the uberjar by specifying a non-nil value for :remote-uberjar.
-In this case lein-swank is not required as a dev-dependency.
+Copying is done with rsync.
+Rsync, lein and java all need to be installed on the remote machine

 The rsync transfer respects any .rsync-filter file in the directory tree, which can be used to filter which files are transfered.